kapshaul/OnlineLearning/README.md

 ## Implementation

-To run the simulation, execute the `Simulation.py` script
+To run the simulation, execute the `Simulation.py` script.

+---

 ## Theoretical Aspect of the Effect of γ